Palisades Interstate Park Resisting Arrest Defense Lawyers

 (a) Uses or threatens to use physical force or violence against the law enforcement officer or another; or

 (b) Uses any other means to create a substantial risk of causing physical injury to the public servant or another.

 It is not a defense to a prosecution under this subsection that the law enforcement officer was acting unlawfully in making the arrest, provided he was acting under color of his official authority and provided the law enforcement officer announces his intention to arrest prior to the resistance.

 Punishments for Resisting Arrest in New Jersey

 Resisting arrest in New Jersey can be classified as a third or fourth degree crime, or a disorderly persons offense, depending on the circumstances of the alleged crime.
 A third degree crime has a presumption of non-incarceration for a person with no prior criminal record.
-However, if you have a prior record and you are charged with a third degree resisting arrest offense, you could be sentenced to serve between three and five years in New Jersey State Prison.
-A fourth degree crime has a maximum term of imprisonment of 18 months and even the lowest classification of resisting arrest charges, known as disorderly persons offenses, are punishable by six months in the county jail.
+However, if you have a prior record and you are charged with a third degree resisting arrest offense, you could be sentenced to serve between 3 and 5 years in New Jersey State Prison.
+A fourth degree crime has a maximum term of imprisonment of 18 months and even the lowest classification of resisting arrest charges, known as disorderly persons offenses, are punishable by 6 months in the county jail.

-Consult with an Edgewater NJ Resisting Arrest Attorney
+Consult with an Edgewater Resisting Arrest Attorney

 With offices conveniently located in Hackensack, New Jersey, Mr. Tormey and the attorneys at The Tormey Law Firm represent clients throughout northern New Jersey on a daily basis.
 They have the knowledge and resources to combat the State’s case against you or someone you love and will readily employ these to achieve the most favorable outcome.
 If you’ve been accused of resisting arrest in New Jersey, contact our offices anytime at (201)-330-4979 or use our online contact form to schedule a free consultation.